History of Tanzania: World War II

+In the year preceding the outbreak of World War II, the British considered Tanganyika as a destination for German Jewish refugees.

 Two days after Nazi Germany invaded Poland, the United Kingdom declared war and the British forces in Tanganyika were ordered to intern the German males living in Tanganyika.
 The British government feared that these Axis country citizens would attempt to help the Axis forces and some of the Germans living in Dar es Salaam did attempt to flee the country but were stopped and later interned by Roald Dahl and a small group of Tanganyikan soldiers of the King's African Rifles.

 During the war about 100,000 people from Tanganyika joined the Allied forces. and were part of the 375,000 British colonial troops who fought against the Axis forces.
 Tanganyikans fought in units of the King's African Rifles and fought in the East African Campaign in Somalia and Abyssinia against the Italians, in Madagascar against the Vichy French during the Madagascar Campaign, and in Burma against the Japanese during the Burma Campaign.
 Tanganyika became an important source of food and Tanganyika's export income greatly increased from the pre-war years of the Great Depression.
 However, despite the additional income, the war caused inflation within the country.